amritasharma05/Data_Engineering_Projects/DataPipelinewithAirflow/README.md

-## This directory contains the projects and exercises related to Data pipeline with Airflow section
+## This directory containing projects and exercises for Data pipeline with Airflow section